vukics/cppqed/doc/codeMap.rst

 =======================

-Each file in the framework revolve around a single concept, and is named after this concept.
-Cf. sec. :ref:`codeOrganization`.
+Each file in the framework revolves around a single concept, and is named after this concept.

+  .. seealso:: Sec. :ref:`codeOrganization`.

 ``FilenameFwd.h``